dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/the-asp-net-2-0-page-model.md

 ## UniqueFilePathSuffix

-This property returns a unique suffic that is appended to the file path for caching browsers.
+This property returns a unique suffix that is appended to the file path for caching browsers.
 The default value is \_\_ufps= and a 6-digit number.

 ## New Public Methods for the Page Class